 Identifying Loan Types

 Meet with a local attorney or tax adviser to be certain whether you have a recourse loan or a non-recourse loan.
 You can use the information below for discussion:

-- State laws often dictate whether a loan is a recourse loan or not.
+- State laws: These often dictate whether a loan is a recourse loan or not.
 California is best known as a non-recourse loan state that makes it hard for lenders to sue.
 Some states give lenders flexibility in how they pursue defaults, but many lenders choose not to sue because defaulting borrowers often don’t have much to sue for.

-- Purchase loans for your primary residence are most likely non-recourse loans in non-recourse states.
+- Purchase loans: If for your primary residence, these are most likely non-recourse loans in non-recourse states.

 - Refinances: Second mortgages and "cash-out" transactions tend to create recourse loans (even if you previously had a non-recourse loan).
 In other words, you might buy a home and the initial loan is not recourse debt—but any additional loans you get using the same collateral are recourse loans.